Edmund O. Schweitzer III: Honors and awards

+Personal

 Schweitzer and his wife Beatriz are active philanthropists.
 They support numerous causes related to education and caring for those in need.
-For example, in 2018, they pledged 3 million dollars to their Alma Mater, Purdue. $1.5 million going to the School of Electrical and Computer Engineering to endow a professorship, and another $1.5 million to support the school’s power and energy systems research area.
+For example, in 2018, they pledged 3 million dollars to their Alma Mater, Purdue. $1.5 million going to the School of Electrical and Computer Engineering to endow a professorship, and another $1.5 million to support the school's power and energy systems research area.